bob-mccarthy/portfolio/README.md

 # Bobby's Portfolio

-This is just my simple portfolio to display the different projects I'm working ons
+This is just a simple portfolio to display the different projects I'm working on